-We set off bang on time, and after negotiating our way past a bog standard set of big box stores, descend into the Tame Valley.
+We set off bang on time, and after negotiating our way past a set of big box stores, descend into the Tame Valley.
 It’s only a narrow strip of land at this point, but what is a rare bucolic view in this part of the world used to be comprehensively ruined by the olfactory overload that was the Kingston Stink.

 Best described as the smell of thousands of decomposing corpses, because that’s almost exactly what it was, the Stink emanated from the Smith Brothers bone yard, just off Mill Lane.

-It was where animal remains from across the country were rendered into glue, with a stench was so distressing that it almost entirely neutralised the effluent aromas coming from the neighbouring sewage plant, gas works and rubbish tip.
+It was where animal remains from across the country were rendered into glue, with a stench so distressing that it almost entirely neutralised the effluent aromas coming from the neighbouring sewage plant, gas works and rubbish tip.
 If the wind was blowing in your direction, they combined to make genuinely the most offensive and powerful pong possible.

-Eleanor used wretch past it on her way to school, and although the whiff wafted and lingered over Hyde and Denton, houses in the factory’s immediate vicinity could be picked up for peanuts until its closure in the 90s.
+Eleanor used wretch past it on her way to secondary school, and although the whiff wafted and lingered over Hyde and Denton, houses in the factory’s immediate vicinity could be picked up for peanuts until its closure in the 90s.